gatsbyjs/gatsby/docs/docs/static-query.md

 By using `StaticQuery`, you can colocate a component with its data.
 It is no longer required to, say, pass data down from `Layout` to `Header`.

-### useStaticQuery
+### `useStaticQuery`

-There's also a React hooks version of StaticQuery: check out the documentation on [`useStaticQuery`](/docs/use-static-query/)
+There's also a React hooks version of `StaticQuery`: check out the documentation on [`useStaticQuery`](/docs/use-static-query/)

-### Typechecking
+### Type-checking

-With the above pattern, you lose the ability to typecheck with PropTypes.
-To regain typechecking while achieving the same result, you can change the component to:
+With the above pattern, you lose the ability to type-check with `PropTypes`.
+To regain type-checking while achieving the same result, you can change the component to:

 ```jsx:title=src/components/header.js
 import React from "react"